Ambress92/MaxMinFairForwardPaths/README.md

 - 📄 *Paths draws.ipynb*: Draws the paths for our method and baselines methods on the DAG of forward paths for a source-target pair.
 - 📄 *Resources usage.ipynb*: Notebook to compute the runtime and memory allocation of the methods
 - 📄 *Save OSMnx datasets for MMFP.ipynb*: Retrieves and saves the datasets from Open Street Maps.
-- 📄 *Toy example.ipynb*: A toy example on synthetic data to show the MMFP method
+- 📄 *Toy example.ipynb*: Toy example on synthetic data to show the MMFP method

 ## Competitors
 To run the competitors the following repositories should be downloaded, placing them at the same level of this repository: